-Emissarium condyloideum.-This vessel passes through the canalis condyloideus (posterior condyloid foramen) forming a channel of communication between the lateral sinus, close to its termination, and the upper part of the plexus vertebralis cervicalis (veria jugularis posterior of Cruveilhier) In only thirteen of my forty-four skulls was it present on both sides.
+Emissarium condyloideum.
+This vessel passes through the canalis condyloideus (posterior condyloid foramen) forming a channel of communication between the lateral sinus close to its termination, and the upper part of the plexus vertebralis cervicalis (veine jugulaire posterieure of Cruveilhier).
+In only thirteen of my forty-four skulls was it present on both sides.
 In twenty-one cases it was present on the right side, in ten on the left.

-Emissarium parietale.-This vein passes through the foramen parietale between the superficial veins on the outside, and the sinus longitudinalis superior on the inside.
+Emissarium parietale.
+This vein passes through the foramen parietale between the superficial veins on the outside and the sinus longitudinalis superior on the inside.
 It is accompanied by the ramus parietalis of the occipital artery.
 Both vessels and foramen are very often absent on one side, but I took no note of the proportion of cases.

-Emissarium occipitale.-This vessel, which passes out on the external occipital protuberance, and communicates with the venæ diploicæ occipitalis within the substance of the bone, has already been noticed at sufficient length.
+Emissarium occipitale.
+This vessel, which passes out on the external occipital protuberance, and communicates with the venae diploicae occipitales within the substance of the bone, has been already noticed at sufficient length.

 A prolongation of the sinus cavernosus into the canalis caroticus has been described by Rektorzik (pars intra canalem caroticum des sinus caroticus).
-It descends, breaking up into a plexus of small veins, which enclose the carotid artery at the lower part of the canal more or less completely, and for some distance below the base of the skull.
+It descends breaking up into a plexus of small veins which enclose the carotid artery at the lower part of the canal more or less completely, and for some distance below the base of the skull.
 They then converge to form one or more trunks which open into the internal jugular vein.
-I have found in every case one or more small veins taking this course, from the lower part of the sinus cavernosus, so that they differ only in their degree of development, which was very variable.
+I have found in every case one or more small veins taking this course, from the lower part of the sinus cavernosus so that they differed only in their degree of development, which was very variable.

-Nuhn has called the attention of anatomists to a pair of veins which pass through the foramen ovale, communicate with the middle meningeal veins, and after forming a plexus around the commencing portion of the inferior maxillary nerve, terminate in the venous plexus of the infratemporal fossa.
-The satellite vein of the superior maxillary nerve described by this author has been already mentioned.
+Nuhn has called the attention of anatomists to a pair of veins which pass through the foramen ovale communicating with the middle meningeal veins, and after forming a plexus around the commencing portion of the inferior maxillary nerve, terminate in the venous plexus of the infra-temporal fossa.
+The satellite veins of the superior maxillary nerve, described by this author, have been already mentioned.
 The veins of the foramen ovale I have found very variable.
-In eighteen cases I found them to answer to his description on both sides.
-In six cases there were two veins on the right side and one on the left, in four the condition was reversed; the single vein in every case being nearly equal to the sum of the other two.
-In eleven instances, there was a single vein on each side.
+In eighteen cases they answered his description on both sides.
+In six cases there were two veins on the right side, and one on the left; in four the condition was reversed, the single vein in every case being nearly equal to the sum of the other two.
+In eleven instances there was a single vein on each side.
 In five cases total absence on one side, three of these being on the right.

-A vein or plexus of veins passes through the dense mass of connective tissue which fills the foramen lacrum medium, communicating with the cavernous sinus on the inside, and the external veins below the base of the skull.
-I have always found this communication when carefully searched for; the size and number of the vessels, however, vary very much.
+A vein or plexus of veins passes through the dense mass of connective tissue which fills the foramen lacerum medium, communicating with the sinus cavernosus on the inside, and with the external veins below the base of skull.
+I have always found this communication when careful search was made for it; the size and number of the vessels, however, varying very much.